rxnlabs/cshp-plugin-tracker/README.md

 By tracking the installed versions of a WP core, third-party plugins, and third-party themes, these items can stop being tracked in the main Git repository for the website.

+The `composer.json` file will be tracked in the main Git repo for the website along with a `README.md` that will list out the WordPress version, plugins, and themes _installed_ on the site.

 This `composer.json` file will look like:

 ```json